Iroquoian peoples

 The Iroquoian peoples are an ethnolinguistic group of peoples from eastern North America.
 Their traditional territories, often referred to by scholars as Iroquoia, stretch from the mouth of the St. Lawrence River in the north, to modern-day North Carolina in the south.

 Historical Iroquoian people were the Five nations of the Iroquois or Haudenosaunee, Huron or Wendat, Petun, Neutral or Attawandaron, Erie people, Wenro, Susquehannock and the St. Lawrence Iroquoians.

 The Cherokee are also an Iroquoian-speaking people.

-There is archaeological evidence for Iroquoian peoples "in the area around present-day New York state by approximately 500 to 600 CE, and possibly as far back as 4000 BCE.
-Their distinctive culture seems to have developed by about 1000 CE.
+There is archaeological evidence for Iroquoian peoples in the area around present-day New York state by approximately 500 to 600 AD, and as far back as 4000 BC.
+Their distinctive culture seems to have developed by about 1000 AD.